ADVERTISEMENT

 See also: The Latest in Water Fitness: Research Update

-Exercise Intervention
+Water Workout Exercise Intervention

-Participants were randomly assigned to a water walking, land walking or inactive control group.
+Researchers randomly assigned participants to a water walking, land walking or inactive control group.
 There were three supervised exercise sessions per week for the water walking and land walking.
 The water walking took place in chest-deep (reaching xiphoid process) water at a university pool (20 meters wide x 30 meters long) heated to 28–30 degrees Celsius (82–86 degrees Fahrenheit).
 The land walking took place on flat, paved ground and grass terrain outdoors, in and around the university grounds.

-Exercise intensity, based on the VO2max pre-test, was initially set at 15 minutes at 40%–45% of heart rate reserve (HRR), progressing to 50 minutes at 55%–65% HRR over the course of the study.
-Session 2 of each week was an interval workout with 1-minute work intervals at that week’s specified intensity alternating with 30 seconds of rest.
 Over the 24 weeks, the interval workout changed to 2-minute work intervals (at the week’s specified intensity) alternating with 2-minute recovery intervals.
-Heart rates were monitored continuously and recorded by the trainers every 5 minutes.
-Walking speed was adjusted to match the intensities of the water walking and land walking.
+Trainers monitored heart rates continuously and recorded them every 5 minutes.
+They adjusted walking speed to match the intensities of the water walking and land walking.
 All sessions included a light aerobic, dynamic range-of-motion warmup and concluded with a cooldown.
-Participants who were randomly assigned to the control group were instructed not to change their pre-study physical activity during the study.
+The team instructed the control group participants not to change their pre-study physical activity during the study.

 Testing